Lepiota castaneidisca

 Lepiota castaneidisca belongs to a group of small Lepiotas that can be difficult to tell apart.
 A combination of characters help to distinguish it from related species: a concentrically-scaled cap, smooth disc and stipe, unchanging color when bruised, pungent odor and wedge-shaped, dextrinoid spores.
 Note, caps may vary from finely to moderately scaled depending on weather conditions.

-Lepiota castaneidisca is common in the San Francisco Bay Area, where it has long been mis-identified as Lepiota crista.
+Lepiota castaneidisca is common in the San Francisco Bay Area, where it has long been mis-identified as Lepiota cristata.
 Lepiota castaneidisca is probably a California endemic species, whereas Lepiota cristata is widespread in the Northern Hemisphere.